 - He always criticizes you: it’s either you do everything wrong (unlikely), or the judge enjoys seeing you squirm

-- You always end up doing favors that benefit him: the most Machiavellian judges don’t criticize or reward too openly, but if you realize you’re always acting in a way that benefits the judge, that’s a strong cue to subtle manipulation
+- You always end up doing favors that benefit him: the most Machiavellian judges are more subtle.
+If you realize you’re always acting in a way that benefits the judge, that’s a strong cue of subtle manipulation

-There is a great song from an Italian songwriter
+There is a great song by an Italian songwriter.

 A left-wing songwriter (well, nobody’s perfect).

-He talks about an easy woman who enjoys sleeping around.
+De Andre’ talks about “Bocca di Rosa”, a woman who enjoys sleeping around.

-Her carefree attitude is scaring the local wives though, who are plotting how to get rid of her.
+Her carefree attitude is scaring the local wives though, who start plotting on how to get rid of her.

-And that’s when an older and jealous woman in the village tells them that adultery is a crime, and they can denounce her to the police.
+And that’s when an older and woman in the village tells them that adultery is a crime, and if they mob the police to take action, they can win.

 Then sings De Andre’:

-When they can’t give the bad example anymore
+When they can’t set the bad example anymore